H.R. 1700: Social Security Expansion Act

 Lifetime low earners with long work histories

-Older beneficiaries affected by inflation
+Older beneficiaries hit hardest by inflation

 Who is affected by H.R.
 1700?